koskath/arete2/course_content/SC/md_files/Lecture6/lecture_6_slide_4_single-vs-multiple-sourcing.md

 # Single vs. Multiple Sourcing

-Single Sourcing Multiple Sourcing
-Refers to sourcing from one Sourcing policy of using two or selected supplier, even though more or even many suppliers to there are other suppliers that purchase certain components, provide similar products. products, product groups or services.
+Single sourcing refers to sourcing from one selected supplier even though there are other suppliers that provide similar products.
+In contrast, multiple sourcing is a sourcing policy that uses two or more, or even many, suppliers to purchase certain components, products, product groups or services.
 4